Seoul stocks open higher on hopes of economic rebound | Yonhap News Agency

 Seoul stocks open higher on hopes of economic rebound

-SEOUL, May 21 (Yonhap) -- South Korean stocks opened higher Friday on hopes for a quick economic rebound, backed by overnight gains on Wall Street and strong local exports data.
+SEOUL, May 26 (Yonhap) -- South Korean stocks opened higher Wednesday, helped by expectations of a fast economic recovery from the pandemic.

-Stocks got off to a strong start, tracking a 1.77 percent gain on the tech-heavy Nasdaq Composite.
-The Dow Jones Industrial Average and the S&P 500 finished up 0.55 percent and 1.06 percent, respectively.
+Stocks advanced despite the overnight losses on Wall Street, as local economists increasingly speculate that the central bank may raise its 2021 growth forecast to some 4 percent this week.

-Optimism for an economic rebound at home also remained high, fueled by a 53.3 percent on-year increase in local exports in the first 20 days of May.
+A strong 41.1 percent jump in April exports fanned such optimism, along with brokerage forecasts for an increase in global demand for chips and autos.

-Top cap Samsung Electronics added 1.64 percent, and No. 2 chipmaker SK hynix advanced 1.63 percent.
+Top cap Samsung Electronics added 0.63 percent, and No. 2 chipmaker SK hynix traded flat.

-Leading chemical firm LG Chem climbed 0.66 percent, and top automaker Hyundai Motor increased 1.34 percent.
-Giant steelmaker POSCO retreated 0.68 percent.
+Leading chemical firm LG Chem slumped 3.92 percent, but top automaker Hyundai Motor increased 0.22 percent.

 jwc@yna.co.kr